whanley/RDF-tutorial/tutorial-text.md

 X As recorded by Rev'd Dr. S C Ewing ex US Consular Agent on the 20th day of June 1888
 ```

-You could even record the checks, circles, and crosses pencilled in on the left, even if their meaning is uncertain.
+You could even record the checks, circles, and crosses pencilled in on the left, though their meaning is uncertain.
 The names would be searchable in a document; statistics and other data work would have to be undertaken manually or using Python scripts.
 But this serial data was _already a database_ when it was produced more than a century ago, and it makes sense to transcribe it as data.
 So, how do we do this?

-# The tabular, relational, and hierarchical options
+## The tabular, relational, and hierarchical options
 The first approach to consider is to make a table out of this information, like so:

 {% include figure.html src="../images/spreadsheet-eg.png" caption="Tabular rendering of data" %}